cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/spring-expensereport-app-tutorial.md

 }
 ```

-The `@Id` annotation specifies the primary key of the entity.
-The `@GeneratedValue` annotation tells JPA that the value in that field should map to the primary key and that the primary key should use an auto-incrementing value strategy.
+The `@Id` annotation specifies the primary key of the entity and the `@GeneratedValue` annotation tells JPA that the value in that field should map to the primary key and that the primary key should use an auto-incrementing value strategy.
 The `@OneToOne` annotation defines a single-valued association
  to another entity that has one-to-one multiplicity.

-You can get the Entity classes [here](/frameworks/java/spring/tutorials/springmvc-jpa-postgres/code/entities.html).
+You can get the Entity classes [here](/frameworks/java/spring/tutorials/springmvc-jpa-postgres/code/entities.html)

 ## **Step 2:** Adding Services
 `@Service` specifies a special component that provides the business services through interface.